Thomas J. Maloney (judge): Impact

 "the worst of the worst was the not-so-honorable Thomas J. Maloney".

 Other cases involving judges accepting cash in murder cases include James McGettrick of the Cleveland, Ohio area Cuyahoga County Court.

-Bracey vs Gramley, 520 U.S. 889 (1997)
+Bracy v.
+Gramley, 520 U.S. 889 (1997)

-In 1981, the gangster William J. Bracey was convicted of triple murder and sentenced to death by Maloney.
+In 1981, the gangster William J. Bracy was convicted of triple murder and sentenced to death by Maloney.
 After Maloney's conviction, he demanded that his judgment be investigated for possibly being influenced by bribery.
 The Supreme Court in 1997 held that a sufficient factual case had been made for discovery of facts in the matter under habeas corpus law.

 Robert Gacho v.
 Anthony Wills (1982)

 In 1982, Robert Gacho and co-defendant Dino Titone were convicted of kidnapping and murders of two men.
 In 2021, the 7th Circuit Court granted Gacho a new trial after it was revealed Judge Maloney took a $10,000 bribe from Titone for an acquittal.
 Gacho refused to pay the bribe to the Judge and the Judge engaged in compensatory or sexual favors camouflaging bias against Gacho.
 (The judge had a reputation for treating defendants harshly if they did not pay him).